rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 ### Install the desktop GUI for Ubuntu

-Follow the instructions in the [linked video](https://www.youtube.com/watch?v=6mtfncj9vhU), to install the neccessary packages including the desktop GUI for our Ubuntu VM (if you like it, *consider supporting the creator, [Ksk Royal](https://www.youtube.com/@kskroyaltech)*):
+Follow the instructions in the [linked video](https://www.youtube.com/watch?v=6mtfncj9vhU), to install the necessary packages including the desktop GUI for our Ubuntu VM (if you like it, *consider supporting the creator, [Ksk Royal](https://www.youtube.com/@kskroyaltech)*):

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=6mtfncj9vhU
 " frameborder="0" allowfullscreen></iframe>